 In this special mini-season, we are unlocking the vaults to bring you exclusive, in-depth conversations between Tony and four truly outstanding achievers and impressive innovators.
 These dynamic individuals are not just experts in their respective fields – they are pioneers.

-In this episode, you will hear an invigorating discussion between Tony and Dr. Gerald Jampolsky and Dr. Diane Cirincione, as they delve into forgiveness, letting go of fear, relinquishing control and finding true intimacy.
+In this episode, you will hear an invigorating discussion between Tony and Dr. Gerald Jampolsky and Dr. Diane Cirincione as they delve into the power of forgiveness, letting go of fear, relinquishing control and finding true intimacy.

-Dr. Jampolsky, a graduate of the Stanford University School of Medicine, is a world-renowned child and adult psychologist and an authority on psychiatry, health, business and education.
+Dr. Gerald Jampolsky was a graduate of the Stanford University School of Medicine, a world-renowned child and adult psychologist and an authority on psychiatry, health, business and education.
 In 1975, he established the first Center for Attitudinal Healing in Marin County, California, where people of all ages, faiths and cultures have a welcoming space to find inner peace and well-being.
-His wife, Dr. Diane Cirincione, a clinical psychologist, has been working alongside him since 1981, while also working as a current faculty member of the University of Hawaii medical school.
+It has grown to have branches in more than 30 countries.
+Gerald passed away in 2021 at the age of 95.

-Between the two of them, they have published 16 books, including Love is Letting Go of Fear, Teach Only Love and Goodbye to Guilt.
-They have received a number of international humanitarian awards, including one of the American Medical Association’s highest honors, the Excellence in Medicine Pride in the Profession Award, for their contribution of Attitudinal Healing to the mental-health field, for being inspirations to others and for decades of humanitarian service.
-And over the last several decades, this husband-wife team have been traveling the world, helping others find peace in their hearts and minds through love and forgiveness.
+Between the two of them, they published 16 books, including Love Is Letting Go of Fear, Teach Only Love and Goodbye to Guilt.
+They have received a number of international humanitarian awards, including one of the American Medical Association’s highest honors, the Excellence in Medicine Pride in the Profession Award, for their contribution of attitudinal healing to the mental health field, for being inspirations to others and for decades of humanitarian service.
+They also traveled the world, helping others find peace in their hearts and minds through love and forgiveness.